kevoreilly/CAPEv2/docs/book/src/installation/guest/network.rst

 Disable Noisy Network Services
 ==============================

-Windows 7 introduced new network services that create a lot of noise, and can hinder PCAP processing.
+Windows 7 introduced new network services that create a lot of noise and can hinder PCAP processing.
 Where's how to disable them:

 Teredo